nikki-experiments/my-react-boilerplate/README.md

         "lint": "eslint --ignore-path .gitignore --cache ./"
      }

-To run this on command line for example you could run: `$ npm run build` or `yarn run build` which will run webpack.
+To run this on command line for example,
+  Run: `yarn build` or `$ npm run build` which will run webpack.

 For special words like "test" and "start" running `npm test` or `npm t` will also work.
 Use the npm scripts from the package.json template file.